GuillaumeFalourd/developers-tips-and-tricks-resources/README.md

 ### Guidelines

-- Cheat sheets must written be in english.
+- Cheat sheets should be written in English.

 - Only PDF, JPG or PNG format files are accepted.